Cape Buffalo Hunting

-Cape buffalo are herd animals, living on the open savannah.
+Cape buffalo are herd animals, living on the open Savannah.
+They can stand up to 5 feet 6 inches at the shoulder and weigh up to 2,000 lbs.
 Both sexes have horns, with males developing large gnarled bosses (bases), as they get mature.
 Despite their size, Buffalo are extremely well camouflaged in dense cover.
 It is much harder to close the distance on a herd of buffalo than on solitary bulls.

 Where to Hunt Cape Buffalo